 - CAC should decrease with time and business maturity as you build your brand

-- An unexpected increase in CAC is a warning sign that something has changed in the market: increase overall competition, a disruptive market entrant, a segment approaching saturation, a change in your marketing approach, etc.
+- An unexpected increase in CAC is a warning sign that something has changed in the market: increase overall competition, a disruptive market entrant, a segment approaching saturation, a change (for the worse) in your marketing approach, etc.

 THE key metric for startup tech businesses

-So if a business has $500K in the bank, at this burn rate it has 10 months to significantly improve it’s performance or raise cash.
+So if a business has $1.5M cash in the bank, at this burn rate it has 10 months to significantly improve it’s performance or raise cash.
 Otherwise, you’re out of business.

 - This is usually the first KPI metric a potential investor (or anyone evaluating the company) will ask a startup software or hardware company about.